 Scott completed his MSc Computer Animation studies in September 2016.
 Having previously completed the BSc Computer Animation course while working on Stina & the Wolf as a Technical Director (TD).
 He focused his Master's on pipeline tools for rigging and character setup using Fabric Engine.
 Programming has always been one of his strongest skills and he joined the to team aid in developing and improving the existing pipelines and software tools.

 Scott is a highly motivated individual who now working in the Film and VFX industry as a Software Developer for 3D Applications at MPC .
 His work in the Mocap Studio, along with his Master's work, has allow him to achieve this.

 Sunny (Varun) Dave

-Varun is a final year Bsc (Hons) Computer Animation student who was born in India and has lived in various places around the world.
+Varun has now completed his Bsc (Hons) Computer Animation, He was born in India and has lived in various places around the world.
 He finished his secondary schooling in Qatar and is involved in co-hosting events such as Red Bull BC One and World B Boy Classic in the Middle East.

 Varun is very fond of Animation as a career path and wishes to seek a bright future in it.
 He is our newest and freshest team member and is very passionate in learning our ways.
 Due to his fond inspiration for animation Varun decided to apply for this Motion Capture job as it would help him in sharpening his skill sets and become better at what he hopes to achieve in the future.
 He currently enjoys the company of his fellow colleagues and considers Motion Capture to be one of the leading sectors in the future.
 He considers his Mother and Father to be his main inspirations in life, " My parents never stopped me from doing what I love, they always took my hand and guided me and yes I know they have sacrificed a lot for me and for that I am very thankful to them and hope to repay the debt someday by making them proud".